-An architectural gem in the Lake County community of Howey-in-the-Hills attests to Ernest Hemingway’s oft-quoted remark “The rich are different.”
-To wander through the 20 room mansion built in 1925 by the community’s founder, William J. Howey, and stroll over the 15 acres surrounding, brings a nostalgic feeling of how “Once upon a time--.”
+An architectural gem in the Lake County town of Howey-in-the-Hills attests to Ernest Hemingway’s oft-quoted remark, “The rich are different.”
+To wander through this 24 room home built by the community’s founder, William J. Howey, is like stepping back into the 1920s.
+Strolling over the surrounding acres brings a nostalgic feeling of “Once upon a time....”.

-William J. Howey purchased 60,000 acres in Lake County by 1920, founding the town that was to bear his name five years later.
-Following his previous formula for success practice in Polk County, he planted citrus on the majority of his newly acquired acreage.
+Mr. Howey amassed 60,000 acres in Lake County and beyond by 1920.
+Following his previous formula for success practiced in Polk County, he planted citrus on the majority of his newly acquired acreage.

-Designed in Mediterranean Revival style, the house is set back on a wide lawn approached through wrought iron gates and a lengthy horseshoe-shaped drive.
-The time-mellowed rose stucco walls are almost completely covered with glossy-leafed creeping figine.
+Designed in Mediterranean Revival style, the house is set back on a wide lawn, approached through wrought iron gates and a lengthy horseshoe shaped drive.
+The time mellowed rose stucco walls are almost completely covered with creeping figine.
 The roof is a barrel tile roof utilizing Ludiwigi tile.
-The entrance features an elaborate bas-relief frontispiece which extends two full stories and incorporates two openings – an arched double doorway topped by a square casement window.
-The arched doorway has screened double doors surmounted by a fanlight of screen and ornamental grille work.
+The entrance features an elaborate bas relief frontispiece, which extends two full stories and incorporates two openings, an arched double doorway topped by a square casement window.
+The arched doorway has ornamental grille work double doors surmounted by a fanlight.
 A second doorway, opening directly into the foyer, has a magnificent semicircular fanlight inset with a peacock plumage design of multi-colored stained glass with panels of diamond-patterned stained glass outlining the sides of the door.
 Much of the woodwork on the first floor is pecky cypress, including the massive front door.

-The foyer with curved walls rising to the second story is dominated by a wide graceful curving stone stairway with a wrought iron banister.
+The foyer with curved walls rising to the second story is dominated by a wide graceful curving stone like stairway with a wrought iron banister.
 The wall surface of the foyer and lower hall is of pre-cast plaster.
-The Austrian artisan, who compounded and poured the wall surface mixture right in the foyer, did so to complete secrecy, banning all other workmen from the house and locking doors.
+The Austrian artisan, who compounded and poured the wall surface mixture right in the foyer, did so in complete secrecy, banning all other workmen from the house and blocking the door.

-Three immense fireplaces, a ballroom-size drawing room, massive beamed ceilings and the servant call-bell phone system are not surprising architectural styles and convenience refinements to see in a house of this size.
+Three immense fireplaces, a ballroom size Drawing Room with massive beamed ceilings and the servant electric call bell system are not surprising architectural styles and convenience refinements to see in a house this grand.
 The unexpected is what delights the eye and creates visual images.
-For instance, a cozy breakfast room is built in the tower on the backside of the mansion, entered midway up the main staircase and serviced by an enclosed stairway and dumb waiter from the butler’s pantry on the first floor.
+For instance, a Sitting Room midway up the main staircase, built in the tower on the backside of the house, serviced by an enclosed stairwell and dumbwaiter from the Butler’s Pantry on the first floor.

-The library, situated directly below the breakfast room, is also of small dimension.
-The wall space is divided between built-in shelves and arched windows which face a grass carpeted courtyard with a fountain-fed lily pool.
-The de rigueur hidden passageway, so popular in large older homes emanates from behind a sliding bookshelf panel in the library.
-The doorway that the concealed latch opens is located outside the library, lending even more intrigue to the basement room that may have served as a liquor cache during Prohibition times.
-Whatever it contained must have been considered valuable, as the door is a fireproof, tumbler locked bank vault type.
+The Library is situated directly below the Sitting Room.
+The wall space is divided between built-in bookshelves and arched windows, which face the Fountain Courtyard.
+The hidden passageway, so popular in older large homes emanates from behind a sliding bookshelf panel in the Library.
+The doorway that the concealed latch opens is located outside the Library, lending even more intrigue to the Prohibition Vault that served as a liquor cache during the Prohibition era.
+All that it contained must have been considered valuable, as it is guarded by a fireproof, tumbler locked bank vault safe door.
 That it was a strong house as well as a beautiful one there is no doubt.
 Some of the inner walls measure over a foot thick and both wood and stone floors are tight and smooth; even today, the heavy doors swing silently and close snugly.

 An innovator in the citrus industry, Howey was one of the first growers to ship fruit to England from Florida.
-His home is located across the road (Rt.
-19) from the golf course (now Mission Inn Golf and Tennis Resort) and his candidacy for Governor on the Republican ticket in 1932, led to various notable visitors to the Howey home.
+His home is located across Palm Avenue from the golf course (now Mission Resort + Club) and his candidacy for Governor on the Republican ticket in 1928 and 1932, led to various notable visitors to his Howey home.
 Among them were Lord Bathhurst of England, H.B.
-McNeal, publisher of Golfer’s Magazine, golf master Chick Evans, Kansas Governor Alfred Landon, Mr. and Mrs. Frank Phillip’s of petroleum fame and President Calvin Coolidge who was guest of honor at an all-male dinner party in February 1930.
+McNeal, publisher of Golfer’s Magazine, Golf Master Chick Evans, Kansas Governor Alfred Landon, Mr. & Mrs. Frank Phillip’s of petroleum fame and President Calvin Coolidge, who was guest of honor at an all-male dinner party in February 1930.

-Within the 15-acre grounds, referred to as “The Park,” are many varieties of botanical plants and lush shrubbery.
-Located on the grounds is a simple Georgian marble mausoleum where William J. Howey (1938), a daughter, Lois Valerie Howey (1941), and Mary Hastings Howey (1981) are buried.
-A surviving daughter, Mrs. George E. Smith, Jr., resides in Eustis.
+Within the 15 acre grounds, referred to as “The Park,” are many varieties of botanical plants and lush shrubbery.
+Located on the grounds is a simple Georgian marble family mausoleum where William J. Howey (1938), daughter, Lois Valerie (1941), and beloved wife Grace (1981) are buried.

 The time for a show place mansion such as the Howey House may be past; the lifestyle it encompassed, bypassed by jet-paced modernity, and yet it should remain to remind us that “Once upon a time…”